Last Revised: 11 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 - Rules with a lower order value will run before rules with a higher order value.
 For example, Rule 1 will run before Rule 2.
 Rule 2 will run before Rule 3, and so on.

-- If no rules are able to find matching criteria, then the new record will not be assigned to an owner.
+- If no rules are able to find matching criteria, then the new record can't be assigned to an owner.
 (We recommend creating a "Catch All Rule" as the last rule in your system to be sure all records are assigned an owner.)

 Tips for using Owner Assignment Rules